Neural Networks and (Virtual) Extended Formulations: Introduction

 \subsection{Our Contributions}

 The aim of this paper is to connect the world of extended formulations with the study of neural networks.
 A ``dream result'' in this direction would be to bound $\xc(P)$ polynomially in $\nnc(P)$.
 Then the breakthrough results on extension complexity would directly imply strong lower bounds on the size of neural networks.
-It turns out, however, that there is one feature of neural networks that seems to make the ``dream result'' difficult to obtain: namely the ability to use subtraction.
-To remedy this, we propose the notion of \emph{virtual extension complexity}
+It turns out, however, that there is one feature of neural networks that seems to make the ``dream result'' difficult to obtain or maybe even wrong: namely the ability to use subtraction.
+There are two natural ways to circumvent this difficulty: either prove the ``dream result'' for a weaker version of neural networks, or prove it for a stronger version of extension complexity.
+We accomplish both of these variants in our paper.

-where $P+Q=\{p+q\mid p\in P, q\in Q\}$ is the \emph{Minkowski sum}.
-In this definition,~$P$ is a (formal) \emph{Minkowski difference} of two polytopes~$Q$ and~$R$.
-Note that this is not the same as $R + (-1)\cdot Q$ but rather the inverse operation of Minkowski addition.
-The name \emph{virtual} extension complexity is derived from \emph{virtual polytopes}~\cite{panina2015virtual}, a framework for the algebraic study of formal Minkowski differences of polytopes.
-Observe that $\vxc(P)\leq \xc(P)$ because we can always choose $Q=\{0\}$ with $\xc(\{0\})=0$.
-In that sense, virtual extension complexity is really a strengthening of the ordinary extension complexity.

-In \Cref{sec:nntovirtual}, we deduce that $\vxc(P)$ is indeed a lower bound for $\nnc(P)$, up to a constant factor.
-This leaves the open question to find ways to lower-bound $\vxc(P)$ in order to achieve the original goal to lower-bound $\nnc(P)$.